anegg0/doc.palm.readthedocs/docs/HowTo/Deploy-using-Hardhat.md

 Description: How to deploy a smart contract to the Palm network using Hardhat.
 ---

-# Deploy using Hardhat
+# Deploy an NFT contract using Hardhat

-This guide walks you through using [Hardhat](https://hardhat.org/) to deploy a dapp to the Palm network.
+This guide walks you through using [Hardhat](https://hardhat.org/) to deploy an NFT smart contract to the Palm network.

 ## Prerequisites